 As an evaluator, you help youth improve by giving them feedback based on a standard evaluation rubric and written constructive feedback.
 Each contest has supporting guides and instructions for submitting effective evaluation metrics and feedback.
+Fashion Revue emphasizes selecting, constructing, accessorizing, and modeling.
+The focus is “the outfit on the member” and evaluating an individual's work, while not comparing them to other competitors.
+Evaluators look at the choices each member has made and their skill in selection and construction as they relate to fit and outside appearance.

 You do not have to be a registered 4-H Adult Volunteer to volunteer as an Evaluator.
 Senior 4-H Youth (ages 16 and up) are also welcome to volunteer as an Evaluator.